apollographql/apollo-link-rest/docs/rest.md

 });
 ```

-To resolve your GraphQL queries quickly, Apollo will issue requests to all endpoints as soon as possible.
+To resolve your GraphQL queries quickly, Apollo will issue requests to relevant endpoints as soon as possible.
 This is generally ok, but can lead to large numbers of `REST` requests to be fired at once; especially for deeply nested queries [(see `@export` directive)](#export).

-Some endpoints (like public APIs) might enforce _rate limits_, leading to failed responses and unresolved queries in such cases.
+> Some endpoints (like public APIs) might enforce _rate limits_, leading to failed responses and unresolved queries in such cases.

-By example, `customFetch` is good place to manage your apps fetch operations.
+By example, `customFetch` is a good place to manage your apps fetch operations.
 The following implementation makes sure to only issue 2 requests at a time (concurrency) while waiting at least 500ms until the next batch of requests is fired.
 ```js
 import pThrottle from "p-throttle";